chihsuanwu/google-maps-compose-web/README.md

 Configuring the map can be done by passing a `MapOptions` object to the `GoogleMap` composable.

-**NOTE** currently, some sub-options only expose by dynamic attributes, e.g., `MapOptions.fullscreenControlOptions`.

 ```kotlin
 val mapOptions = remember {
     MapOptions(